AdobeDocs/journey-optimizer-learn.en/help/tutorial-trigger-journey-on-form-submission/introduction.md

 * Configure email channel
 * Build a Journey Triggered by the Custom Event
 * Send form submission data to Adobe Experience Platform
+* Configure dataset lookup to include reference data in the email

 Use case introduction and event schema creation
 >[!VIDEO](https://video.tv.adobe.com/v/3478471)